stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 and gropingly, and my diction had a curiously stilted quality, as if I had laboriously learned the English language from books.
 The pronunciation was barbarously alien, whilst the idiom seemed to include both scraps of curious archaism and expressions of a wholly incomprehensible cast.
-Of the latter one in particular was very potently&mdash;even terrifiedly&mdash;recalled by the youngest of the physicians twenty years afterward.
-For at that late period such a phrase began to have an actual currency&mdash;first in England and then in the United States&mdash;and though of much complexity and indisputable newness, it reproduced in every least particular the mystifying words of the strange Arkham patient of 1908.
+Of the latter one in particular was very potently--even terrifiedly--recalled by the youngest of the physicians twenty years afterward.
+For at that late period such a phrase began to have an actual currency--first in England and then in the United States--and though of much complexity and indisputable newness, it reproduced in every least particular the mystifying words of the strange Arkham patient of 1908.